 Wide Angle Lens

 Wide angle lenses are perfect for capturing landscapes, architecture, or even large spaces.
-I don’t have one yet in my lens army, but I’ve just purchased the Canon 10-18mm and am eagerly awaiting its arrival.
+I’ve just purchased the Canon 10-18mm and love the wide angle it gives me.
 I found that in cities, my (amazing) 24-70mm just didn’t cut it.

 Why not prime lenses, you ask?
-Because they cost an arm and a leg, and I just found they are no for me.
-The lens army I created does my bidding perfectly, and that’s just they way I like it.
+Because they cost an arm and a leg, and I just found they are not for me.
+The lens army I created does my bidding perfectly, and that’s just the way I like it.
 It’s not for everybody, or every situation, but this is for just the average travel photographer.

 Extra important bits